 We spent the day at Manor Farm and Country Park before heading to the hotel ready for check in at 3pm.
 The hotel looked really welcoming and had plenty of free parking on site.
 Our room was ready on arrival and we were given all the info we needed before being pointed in the direction of our room.

 What’s it like staying at the Marwell Hotel as a family?

-Our room for the night was an Executive Family Room which comes complete with bunk beds for the kids and activity packs as well as ample tea and coffee making facilities – including a french press much to Hubby’s delight – and also complimentary toiletries which always make a one night break that much easier – and nicer!
+Our room for the night was an Executive Family Room which comes complete with bunk beds for the kids and activity packs as well as ample tea and coffee making facilities – including a french press much to Dave’s delight – and also complimentary toiletries which always make a one night break that much easier – and nicer!
 The bathroom was compact but functional and the room came with a hairdryer, iron and ironing board plus free wifi.
 Room service was available if we wanted it too.

 One thing that was slightly odd though was the ‘balcony’ outside the room.
 Instead of a balcony it was a communal walkway that went past each room and our balcony doors all opened out onto it.
 This meant we couldn’t leave our door open a crack overnight or even really get changed in the main bedroom area without closing the curtains first.
 Not a big deal – once we realised they were all connected!

 What are the facilities like at the Marwell Hotel?

 After unpacking we went straight to reception to make use of the leisure facilities – picking up towels there before heading to the pool.
 The changing room lockers need £1 coins which we didn’t realise but there were tables and chairs to leave your belongings at next to the swimming pool.
 The pool was a good size for a hotel and there were floats for the children to use – a great benefit and something the children loved.
 There was also a little gym and a jacuzzi but we didn’t use either.